nenad/CSV2QTI/README.md

 `CSV2QTI geography.csv geography Geography_Basic`

+This will output a `geography.zip` file which can be imported in TAO as QTI Package

 Usage with `tab` set as delimiter and `"` as quote character

 `CSV2QTI geography.csv geography Geography_Basic --delimiter='\t' --quotechar='"'`